Servideska/HPC/doc.zih.tu-dresden.de/docs/software/mathematics.md

 `fetchOutputs` is used to retrieve function output arguments; if calling `batch` with a script, use `load` instead.
-Data that has been written to files on the cluster needs be retrieved directly from the file system (e.g. via ftp).
+Data that has been written to files on the cluster needs be retrieved directly from the filesystem (e.g. via ftp).
 To view results of a previously completed job:

 ```matlabsession
 >> % Get a handle to the job with ID 2